bradgwest/paap/write/paper.md

 clusters are formed in the presence of spatial attributes deemed meaningful by their inclusion in the latent space.

-We evaluate clustering performance against two separate datasets of digitized artwork, both scraped from Christie's' public record of auction house sales[^christies].
+We evaluate clustering performance against a dataset of digitized artwork, scraped from the public record of auction house sales at Christie's[^christies].
 <!-- The first dataset we cluster is a set of [TODO: n (b/w)] images, and the second
 is a set of [TODO: n (east/asian)]. -->
 The only known prior
-work with this algorithm used two datasets, one of a set of paintings by 50 well known artists and the collected works of Pablo Picasso.
-The images used in this work include more obscure artists, as well as a higher proportion of intra-genre work.
+work with this algorithm used two datasets: (1) a set of paintings by 50 well known artists and (2) the collected works of Pablo Picasso.
+The data used in this work include a broader range of mediums and genres, including a large set of photographs in addition to paintings, drawings, and prints.
+This additional diversity allows us to assess the algorithm's performance across more artistic styles and scene depictions.
 <!-- which exercises the algorithm's performance in face of lower
 magnitude differences in the feature space. -->